dataset-ninja/polypgen/ABSTRACT.md

 ![Fig4](https://i.ibb.co/HY49VYS/2023-09-19-210036.png)

-<i>Figure 4.
+<span style="font-size: smaller; font-style: italic;">Figure 4.
 Positive sequence data: Representative samples chosen from 23 sequences of the provided positive samples data.
 A summary description is provided in Table 3.
-Parts of the images have been cropped for visualization.</i>
+Parts of the images have been cropped for visualization.</span>

 - Clear raised polyps: Boundary pixels should include only protruded regions.
 Precaution has to be taken when delineating along the normal colon folds
 - Inked polyp regions: Only part of the non-inked appearing object delineation